Header

 Organized by the Department of Finance at the University of Zurich and Saïd Business School at the University of Oxford

-The Department of Finance at the University of Zurich and Saïd Business School at the University of Oxford are pleased to announce the 1st Zurich–Oxford Doctoral Symposium on Real Estate Markets.
+The Department of Finance at the University of Zurich and Saïd Business School at the University of Oxford are delighted about the first successful 1st Zurich–Oxford Doctoral Symposium on Real Estate Markets.

-This symposium aims to bring together outstanding PhD students working on topics related to real estate markets (including real estate finance, urban economics, and mortgage markets) for an opportunity to share their research and learn from each other in a collaborative and supportive environment.
+This symposium aimed to bring together outstanding PhD students working on topics related to Real Estate Markets (including real estate finance, urban economics, and mortgage markets) for an opportunity to share their research and learn from each other in a collaborative and supportive environment.

-In addition to presentations by job applicants, the workshop will feature a keynote session on “Navigating the Academic Job Market” by Arpit Gupta, New York University (NYU) Stern School of Business.
-Limited travel grants are available upon request.
+In addition to presentations by job applicants, the workshop featured a keynote session on “Navigating the Academic Job Market” by Arpit Gupta, New York University (NYU) Stern School of Business.

 Cloé Garnache, Oslo Metropolitan University